UBC-MDS/pyxplr/README.md

 ### Functions

-- `explore_summary` will display a table with basic summary statistics and wholistic information about the data including column names for both categorical and numerical collumns.
+- `explore_summary` will display a table with basic summary statistics and wholistic information about the data including column names for both categorical and numerical columns.
 - `explore_feature_map` will generate a faceted plot on pairwise feature relationships and correlations as well as individual feature distributions.
 - `explore_outliers` will provide outliers for each feature of data based on standard deviation.
 - `explore_missing` will show exactly where there is missing data and how much data is missing.